Skip to Content

 5A moving reference plane changes the measured obliquity

-In other words: even if Earth’s spin axis were perfectly fixed in space, the obliquity would still change — because the ecliptic itself is moving.
+Even if Earth’s spin axis were perfectly fixed in space, the obliquity would still change — because the ecliptic itself is moving.
+Two independent motions therefore change obliquity:

 MotionWhat movesCauseCycle

-Axial precessionEarth’s spin axisLunisolar torques on the equatorial bulge~25,794 years
+Axial precessionEarth’s spin axisLunisolar torque on Earth’s equatorial bulge~25,794 years

-— proves that every angle measured relative to the ecliptic, including obliquity, necessarily depends on Earth’s invariable-plane inclination (i_Earth).
-When i_Earth changes, the ecliptic tilts, and all ecliptic-referenced angles shift with it.
-This is not a model assumption — it is geometry.
-See Plane Calibration for the full derivation and its application to all planets.
+proves that every angle measured relative to the ecliptic — including obliquity — depends on Earth’s invariable-plane inclination (i_earth).
+When i_earth changes, the ecliptic tilts and all ecliptic-referenced angles shift with it.
+This is geometry, not a model assumption.
+See Plane Calibration for the full derivation.

-Combined obliquity effect showing how axial and inclination tilts work together
+Combined obliquity effect showing how axial and inclination tilt effects work together

-Maximum obliquity = Mean + Axial effect + Inclination effect
+Maximum obliquity = Mean + Axial tilt effect + Inclination tilt effect

 = 23.41354° + 0.63603° + 0.63603°